danaikorre/dsmanufacturing.github.io/index.md

 5. **Communicate** : Communicate around manufacture relevant issues, supported by the use of multiple data sources and appropriate analysis.
 6. **Apply** : Competently apply data science techniques and tools.
 7. **Professionalism** : Working in collaborative, interdisciplinary teams to a high professional standard.
-8. **Understand** : have knowledge of the data ecosystem of manufacturing companies
+8. **Understand** : Have knowledge of the data ecosystem of manufacturing companies

 ### Takeaways